Woberegger/DatabaseSecurity/scripts/09/09a_install_mongodb.md

 ### the following would be the interactive docker run command, but we better use docker-compose ###
 #docker run --name mongodb --network ${NETWORK} -d -p 27017:27017 -v /root/mongodb/data:/mongodb/data \
 #   -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=my-secret-pw mongodb/mongodb-community-server:$MONGODB_VERSION
-docker compose -f 09b_mongodb-docker-compose.yaml up -d
+docker-compose -f 09b_mongodb-docker-compose.yaml up -d

 # as GUI we will use IntelliJ, however if you want to install compass GUI, you can download it from following URL
 # https://downloads.mongodb.com/compass/mongodb-compass-1.46.1-win32-x64.exe